dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2005: Personal choice in wellness should be respected.
+### T2005: Individuals should have the right to responsibly use marijuana.

 |Support|
 |---|